Pezebuike/k8s-training/kubernetes-Automation.md

 ```

-## open putty in the 2nd window and run the below command
+## Step 13.1: open putty in the 2nd window and run the below command

 ```
 watch -n 1 kubectl get all -n k8sdemo -o wide